Cathy McClure: 2020 - current

-In 2020 McClure displayed her installation 'Re-Imagineering' at the Louise Hopkins Underwood Center for the Arts, and in 2021 at the Texas Tech University, School of Art Studio + Folio Gallery, McClure's alma mater in Lubbock, Texas.
+In 2020 McClure displayed her installation 'Re-Imagineering' at the Louise Hopkins Underwood Center for the Arts, and in 2021 at the Texas Tech University, School of Art Studio + Folio Gallery.
 These exhibitions included the fourth and fifth incarnations of McClure's 'Mickey Hardwired' installation.

 Public art

-‘A Place in the Woods', McClure's site-specific Douglas Fir chandelier designed in collaboration with LMN architects and HLB lighting design was unveiled as a permanent installation in the entryway of the newly constructed Seattle Convention Center Summit Building on January 25, 2023.
+‘A Place in the Woods', McClure's site-specific Douglas Fir perforated panels designed in collaboration with LMN architects and HLB lighting design was unveiled as a permanent installation in the entryway of the newly constructed Seattle Convention Center Summit Building on January 25, 2023.
 The light and shadow effect cast by the chandelier is created by forty-five strategically placed perforated wooden panels - the designs of the panels are modeled after the leaves, bark and roots of 13 Pacific Northwest native trees as seen through a microscope.
 The artwork was conceived by the artist to evoke the effect of sun dappling through a tree canopy.

-Since 2017, McClure has been the Artist Consultant for the Seattle Convention Center which commissioned over 20 artists to create a permanent public artwork for the SCC.